9 steps to take if your IT systems are under attack

 Reset your systems

-Reset all your systems credentials, including passwords (especially for administrators and any other system accounts).
-Remember to make sure you do not lock yourself out of systems that are needed for recovery!
+Reset all your credentials, including passwords — especially for administrators and any other system accounts.
+Remember to make sure you don't lock yourself out of systems that are needed for recovery, though.

 Wipe all infected devices

-Safely wipe the infected devices and reinstall the operating system (OS).
-This means that you should safely erase all data from your hard drive to render it unreadable.
-Ideally you should have a back-up system in place already.
+Safely wipe the infected devices and reinstall the operating system OS.
+This should safely erase all data from your hard drive and render it unreadable.
+Ideally, you should have a back-up system in place already.

 Double check before you restore your systems

-Assuming you carry out step three, above, and before you restore from a backup, verify that it is free from any malware.
-The NCSC points out you should only restore from a backup if you are confident both it and the device you are connecting it to are clean.
+Assuming you carry out the above wipe of your infected device and before you restore from a backup, verify that it is free from any malware.
+The NCSC says you should only restore from a backup if you are confident both it and the device you are connecting it to are clean.

 Only reconnect once you've made sure your network is ‘clean’

-The same applies to any other devices.
-Only connect them to a ‘clean’ network in order to download, reinstall and update the OS and all other software.
+The same applies to any and all other devices.
+Only connect them to a ‘clean’ network in order to download, reinstall and update the operating systems and all other software.

 Run antivirus software